xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

 ## Access Filters

-When the module configuration is complete you can proceed to creating access filters if required.
+After the module has been configured, you can proceed to creating access filters.
 For this purpose:

-1. Open the **Store setup** -> **Access filter** section in the admin area and click 'Create':
+1. In your store's Admin area, go to the Access filters section (**Store setup** -> **Access filters**) and click **Create**:
    ![buip-access-filters-create.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-access-filters-create.png)
-2. You will be redirected to a new page where you can create an access filter based on the set of options available:
+   You will be redirected to a new page where you can create an access filter.
    ![buip-new-filter.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-new-filter.png)

+2. Configure the set of options for your filter:

    * **Condition type** : Select a condition type to distinguish a user (IP address, IP address mask, IP address country, User agent).
 Depending on the type you'll be able to specify:
      * an exact IP address
      * a mask for a group of IP addresses